michael-lutz/divide-and-conquer/README.md

 I use a pre-LayerNorm transformer with RoPE positional embeddings, testing configurations from 2-5 layers and 1-2 heads.
 The vocabulary size is 39 tokens (digits 0-9, letters a-z, symbols `>`, `;`, `.`).
 I found through early experiments that using RoPE, as opposed to absolute positional embeddings, is crucial for the model to generalize across different chain lengths because it forces each token to perform the same variable lookup operation regardless of its position in the sequence.

 ### Experimental Parameters
 - Training: 1M examples with 150 renames sampled from 4 chains, 10K test examples.
-It's worth noting that more chains force the model to generalize and not learn shortcut heuristics.
+It's worth noting that more chains force the model to generalize and not cheat with heuristics.
 - Batch size: 128, Learning rate: 1e-4 with 4K warmup steps
 - Hyperparameter sweep: 8 configurations testing layer depth (2,3,4,5) × attention heads (1,2)